J. M. Vyas: Recognition

 Vyas was awarded the President's Medal for his services in 1997.
 In 2004, he was awarded the Commendation Certificate as the Best Forensic Science Laboratory Director at the 15th All India Forensic Science Conference.
 He was awarded the Lifetime Achievement Award in Forensic Chemistry by Amity University and AIIMS, New Delhi in 2008.

-He was awarded the Padma Shri by the Government of India in 2022 for his contribution in field of forensic science and engineering.Under his guidance National Forensic Sciences University Gandhinagar has signed many MoUs with GCTC and ThinkTank,Peninsula Foundation and Adani group on 2nd March 2022.
+He was awarded the Padma Shri by the Government of India in 2022 for his contribution in field of forensic science and engineering.